The rates of growth in an acylindrically hyperbolic group: The set of growth of subgroups

-Suppose $G$ acts on a $\delta$-hyperbolic graph $X$.
+As usual, suppose $G$ acts on a $\delta$-hyperbolic space $X$.
 We introduce a subset in $\Theta(G)$ as follows:

-where in addition $\< S\>$ contains a hyperbolic element on $X$.
-Apriori it depends on the action on $X$.
+where in addition we only consider $S$ such that {\it $\< S\>$ contains a hyperbolic element on $X$}.
+This set depends on the action on $X$.

-\begin{prop}[cf. Theorem \ref{main.proof}] Suppose $G$ acts on a $\delta$-hyperbolic graph $X$ such that the action is $D$-uniformly WPD and non-elementary.
-Assume that there exists a constant $M$ such that if $\<S\>$ contains a hyperbolic element on $X$ for a finite subset $S \subset G$, then $S^M$ contains a hyperbolic element.
+\begin{thm}[cf. Theorem \ref{main.proof}] Suppose $G$ acts on a $\delta$-hyperbolic space $X$, and $G$ is not virtually cyclic.
+Let $D(\epsilon)$ be a function for WPD.
+Assume that there exists a constant $M$ such that if $\<S\>$ contains a hyperbolic element on $X$ for a finite subset $S \subset G$, then $S^M$ contains a hyperbolic element that is $D$-WPD.
 Assume that $G$ is equationally Noetherian.
-Then, $\Theta_X(G)$ is a well-ordered set. \end{prop}
+Then, $\Theta_X(G)$ is a well-ordered set. \end{thm}

 \proof The proof is nearly identical to Theorem \ref{main.proof}.